Unique's activity and COVID-19

 The COVID-19 Adult Social Care Risk Reduction Framework contains lots of information relating to COVID-19 for social care workers, providers, service users and families.

-First of all, inform people in your life that you need to if they are not already being contacted through Test and Trace.
-Please inform us as soon as possible if you test positive by contacting us on 0161 998 2132 or email email@example.com and further advice will be given.
+Please inform everyone in your life that you need to if they are not already being contacted through Test and Trace and then inform us as soon as possible by contacting us on 0161 998 2132 or emailing firstname.lastname@example.org .
+We will require evidence of a positive test.

 What do I do if I’ve been asked to take a further test after already being tested positive?